Hyatt Regency San Francisco Balcony Suite review

 When I sat down I noticed two of the glasses on the table were dirty (covered in fingerprints and dust).
 The server took them both without saying a word and when he brought two new glasses, muttered loudly “ayayai.”
 Ayayai is right, buddy.

-Final Thoughts on the Hyatt Regency San Francsico
+Final thoughts on the Hyatt Regency San Francsico

 Overall, my stay at the Hyatt Regency San Francisco wasn’t as smooth as it could have been.
 The hotel does need a renovation.
 As my sister said, “Exposed brick is charming.
 Exposed cement is not” – especially when it’s covered in holes.
 Unless this building was under siege during a civil war, it really shouldn’t look the way it does.
 The service also could have been better.